 A sloper set consists of several very basic pattern pieces which fit your sample size.
 Sloper sets are usually used to create patterns for woven fabrics but some knit garments may be made from special sloper pieces.
 If you already have an established size chart, you may already have a sloper set too.
 If so, you can send a copy of it to Lori Ann Design with your sketches and fabric swatches.
 If not, you may use one of our sizes, or, if you need a size that we do not currently have there will be a charge for developing the sloper set.

-We can suggest digital pattern grading and marker making services or we may grade your patterns if you prefer physical copies to work with as opposed to digital files.
+Chris and I can suggest digital pattern grading and marker making services or I may grade your patterns if you prefer physical copies to work with as opposed to digital files.

 What the designer needs to provide

-We are used to working long-distance with clients across the country via email and shipping.
+I am used to working long-distance with clients across the country via email and shipping.
 The best results for patternmaking occur when detailed information is given to the patternmaker.
 A figure drawing (garment shown on a body) of the front and back of each garment is required.
 Flat sketches are helpful too.
 You do not need to be a professional artist.
-We can provide designer sketch worksheets to help you prepare your ideas.
-If there are too many questions about the design, we may need to render the design for customer approval before patternmaking to be sure we understand what the designer wants.
+I can provide designer sketch worksheets to help you prepare your ideas.
+If there are too many questions about the design, I may need to render the design for customer approval before patternmaking to be sure I understand what the designer wants.
 A swatch, or sample yardage of the intended fabrication should be shipped to Lori Ann Design once the customer has decided to work with us.
 Draping requires sample yardage.
 It is very helpful to have the button sizes, zipper size/types while developing the first pattern so that the proper seam allowances and extensions on closures may be added.
-We may make suggestions for improving the practicality or the ease of construction of the garments.
-Please contact us by email or phone for pricing information about our services and if you need cost estimates.
+I may make suggestions for improving the practicality or the ease of construction of the garments.
+Please contact me by email or phone for pricing information about our services and if you need cost estimates.